mauri870/gcsfs/README.md

 ## Notes

-- Go 1.16 is required since the io/fs package will be introduced in this version.
+- Go 1.16 is required since the io/fs package was introduced in this version.
-- io/fs at the time only exposes read-only interfaces
+- io/fs only exposes read-only interfaces.
+By type asserting the return of Open to gcsfs.File you can use a Writer as expected.
 - Google Cloud Storage only emulates directories through a prefix, so when interacting with a dir you are indeed just using a prefix to objects.

 ## Installation